 Consider Installing Underlayments

-Although it takes a bit more effort, one surefire fix is to remove your current flooring and install a damping compound and such as cork, foam or shredded rubber.
-Foam would be your least expensive choice followed by cork and then shredded rubber.
+Although it takes a bit more effort, one surefire fix is to remove your current flooring and install a damping compound and such as cork, foam, or shredded rubber.
+The foam would be your least expensive choice followed by cork and then shredded rubber.
 The higher up in price you go, the better the material will be at blocking out noise and vibrations, so if you have the budget for it, go with shredded rubber.

 As for damping compounds, the most common one used is called Green Glue which must be used between 2 hard surfaces and can typically be applied directly onto the existing subfloor layer.